Shuttle/shuttle-esb/sample-processmanagement.md

 The `{version}` bit will be in a `semver` format.

-> Execute script `SubscriptionManagerCreate.sql` in the newly created database.
+> Create a new database called **ProcessManagement** and execute script `SubscriptionManagerCreate.sql` in the newly created database.

-This will create the required structures that the subscription manager will use.
+This will create the required structures that the subscription manager can use to publish messages.

 The `Shuttle.Recall.SqlServer` package contains a the following script folder: